How Much Does a New Driveway Cost in the UK?

 If your home is located on a main road, then you will have to apply for planning permission with your local council before this can be done.

-Let's take a look at these now.
+Let's take a further look at what each of these costs involve.

 Weed Membrane Cost

-To prevent wood growth on your driveway, you will need to have a weed membrane installed.
+To prevent weed growth on your driveway, you will need to have a weed membrane installed.
 This normally costs around £30 – £50 per roll, and it is definitely worthwhile to prolong the lifespan of your driveway.

 Extensive Groundwork Cost